For a career in human resources or recruitment, check out these certifications.

 AIRS offers the Certified Internet Recruiter (CIR), the organization's most widely recognized talent acquisition credential, and a number of other certifications, including the Advanced Certified Internet Recruiter (ACIR) and the Professional Recruiter Certification (PRC).

-Some other sources of HR and talent acquisitions certifications are the Talent Management Institute, the National Association for Health Care Recruitment and the National Association of Personnel Services.
+Some other sources of HR and talent acquisition certifications are the Talent Management Institute, the National Association for Health Care Recruitment and the National Association of Personnel Services.
 Even LinkedIn has its own credential, the LinkedIn Certified Professional – Recruiter.
 It hasn't gained a lot of traction on job search sites yet (even LinkedIn Jobs), but that may be due in part to its lack of a unique abbreviation.
 If you use the LinkedIn Recruiter tool a lot, keep your eye on this one.